Shopkeepers/Language-Files/README.md

 ### Contributing

-With every update of Shopkeepers (if there have been changes to the messages) a new folder is created containing the default translations (english, and likely german since I speak that myself), as well a `changelog` file listing the message changes of that version.
+With every update of Shopkeepers (if there have been changes to the messages) a new folder is created containing the default translations (english, and likely german since I speak that myself), as well as a `changelog` file listing the message changes of that version.

 To really be of use **this repository depends on contributions** for languages other than these defaults.
 Feel encouraged to add new translations, update outdated translations, or suggest changes of existing translations.